Isoheptane/kicad-lib-cascade/README.md

 This repo stores my own KiCAD symbols and footprints.

 **Warning**: Please check the symbol before use.
-Some of the symbols are not used or checked and they are marked *itlatic*, but always check symbols even if they are not marked *itlatic*.
+Some of the symbols are larger but they are not checked or used by me, they are marked *itlatic*.
+But always check symbols even if they are not marked *itlatic*.

 ### Symbols